Tosin5S/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond sets the permission to the file hello as follows:Owner: no permission at all, Group: no permission at all and Other users: all the permissions.

+9-John_Doe sets the mode of the file hello.

-9-John_Doe sets the mode of the file hello
+10-mirror_permissions sets the mode of the file hello the same as olleh’s mode.